jkuester/chtoolbox/README.md

 CHToolbox is a command-line utility for development and testing of the Community Health Toolkit.
 The goal is to provide a platform that makes it easy to create and share utility scripts.

+Features include:

+- Add, remove, replicate Couch databases
+- Monitor storage metrics for CHT databases and view indexes
+- View and follow active tasks on the Couch server
+- And more!

 ## Installation

 To globally install the app run: